jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 ![Close view of screen, showing pixels](/images/posts/ultrawide-vs-dual-monitors/pixels.jpg) _Amal S | Unsplash_

-Pixel density is the number of pixels in an inch on your screen.
+Pixel density means how many pixels are in an inch of your screen.
 It affects how clear and sharp your screen looks.
 A higher pixel density makes the image look better and less pixelated.

 When choosing the monitor, no matter if it's ultrawide or dual setup, remember to get it with proper resolution - it should be matched to the screen size.